RATIO AND PROPORTION

 1. The Vanar Sena took with them food for 12 days.
-On the 4th day of the journey, they realized that 20% of the food left was spoiled due to high heat.
-If each Vanar ate 400 grams of food each day, what should be their new food ration per day per vanar to survive the 12 days?
+On the 4th morning of the journey, while getting ready to prepare the meals for the army, the head cook realized that 20% of the food left was spoiled due to high heat.
+If each Vanar ate 400 grams of food each day, what should be their new food ration per day per Vanar to survive the 12 days.

 3. 2 days away from the seas shore, they would smell the salty ocean winds and got energized again and started marching ahead very fast.
-If they plan to complete the remaining trip in 1 day, and want to consume 400 grams off food a day, how much food will remain as excess or fall short by the time they reach the shore?
+They plan to complete the remaining trip in half the time, and so, want to consume 400 grams of food (as originally planned) for that extra boost of energy.
+How much food will remain as excess or fall short by the time they reach the shore?

 4. If the Vanar Sena had 5000 more foot-warriors, they would have had to carry 5% more food than they did.
 What was the strength of the Vanara Sena?